A few thoughts on what it takes to be happy. (Hint: It’s not much.)

 I don’t want to.

 The things I want to take with me are the times I got to hang out with my kids.
-I want to take the times I’ve had dinner with my girlfriends and laughed for hours on end.
+I want to take the times I’ve had dinner with my girlfriends and laughed for hours.
 I want to take the memories of every beautiful sunset I’ve witnessed and every jaw-dropping moon-rise.
 I want to take the people I’ve loved with me, deep in my heart.
 And keep the time I’ve been given deep in my soul.